bpeterso2000/functsql/README.rst

 functsql
 ========
-An experiment in loosely emulating SQL-style syntax while keeping it:
+An experiment in loosely emulating SQL-style syntax using pure Python functional programming:

 * simple
 * stateless
 * composable
 * lazy
-* readible
+* readable

 Inspired by PyToolz: http://toolz.rtfd.org

 -----------------------------------------------------------------------------

-Tests based on NIST SQL examples, see 'tests/nist_tests.py' module for working examples of functsql's syntax.
+Current tests are based on the NIST SQL Project.

 Reference: http://www.itl.nist.gov/div897/ctg/dm/sql_examples.htm

+See the 'tests/nist_tests.py' module for working examples of functsql's syntax.

-* The 1st block in the following examples is standard SQL syntax
+* The 1st block in the following examples is standard SQL syntax.
-* The 2nd block is the equivalent Python functsql syntax
+* The 2nd block is the equivalent Python functsql syntax.

 -----------------------------------------------------------------------------